muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-Howard Dean would still be undone by "the scream" today.
+Howard Dean would still be undone today by "the scream" .
 He wasn't knocked down bcz he acted "inapropriately".
 He got knocked down bcz he looked uncool.
 He was running as a tough guy but the scream was bitchy.